1. Initially Focusing on Video File Recovery

 Just like those common functionalities for video stabilization on video editing software we usually notice on Final Cut Pro X and Premiere, by cropping the length of each frame and applying sophisticated algorithms and filters based on various elements, it’s possible to restore what is video content normally captured.

-Though there aren’t many video forensic tools in the market to provide corresponding industry-grade level functionalities for video content stabilization, VIP 2.0 from SalvationDATA has already researched and developed the technology in the past 20 years, which ends up producing experienced and verified performance on this field.
+Though there aren’t many forensic video tools in the market to provide corresponding industry-grade level functionalities for video content stabilization, VIP 2.0 from SalvationDATA has already researched and developed the technology in the past 20 years, which ends up producing experienced and verified performance on this field.

 C. Target locked by masking

 In essence, forensic video analysts are tended to not focus on every detail within video footage but on the most meaningful part of it.
 To effectively filter the valuable hints, draw a proper shape to get the interested target locked and then keep playing the footage until some obvious alterations occur.

 Though it sounds as dump as it implies, this action is incontrovertible.
 Most of the time, little changes in a captured object unveil a key valuable clue.
 For instance, a suspect rapidly steals the wallet of a woman with his hidden hand beyond his back really just like magic.